CleverCloud/documentation/content/guides/tutorial-laravel.md

 ]
 ```

-This installs a cron that will run `clevercloud/cron.sh` every minute.
+This installs a cron to run `clevercloud/cron.sh` every minute.

 2. Create a `clevercloud/cron.sh` file in your project (with execute permissions), containing: